 Requirement to Withdraw Appeal

 Students can appeal their Requirement to Withdraw by completing the appropriate form available at the Office of the Registrar.
 The appeal must include supporting documentation in order to be processed.

 The only permissible grounds on which to appeal a Requirement to Withdraw are as follows:

-For more information refer to the Mount Royal calendar.
+For more information, refer to the Academic Calendar.